Hotel website design is one of the core components of a successful business model and can play a pivotal role in your growth.

 There are a few factors that can impact your site speed:

 - The server your website is hosted on

 - The size of the files on your site, like images and videos

 - Traffic volume (the number of people viewing your site)

 If you want to know how to optimise your site speed, chat to the experts in our NewBook Creative team!.

-NewBook Creative has decades of experience in delivering seamless websites and other creative services, specialising in the hospitality and tourism industry.
-They have the knowledge and skills to design hotel websites that not only provide a winning user experience but also help you convert more bookings online.
+NewBook Creative has decades of experience in hotel website design and other creative services for the hospitality and tourism industry.
+They have the knowledge and skills to design websites that not only provide a winning user experience but also help you convert more bookings online.